20 mins read

 During the QTO process, BIM software, such as RIB CostX, can help automate the extraction of quantities directly from the model, eliminating the need for manual calculations and human error.
 Plus, the level of accuracy is significantly increased because the latest changes to the design and specifications are already reflected in the 3D model, and the different team members can access the information whenever needed.

 Additionally, BIM technology enhances the cost estimation process by allowing users to experiment with material variations within the model.
-Even with this additional step, the entire takeoff and estimation process can be done in a fraction of the time, regardless of the complexity of the project.
+Even with this additional step, the entire takeoff and estimation process can be done in a fraction of the time, regardless of the project’s complexity.

 If you want to learn more about the value of this technology, check out our guide on the history of BIM.

-As we have explained, a construction quantity takeoff involves reviewing project design documents to subtract quantities of materials and labor to estimate costs and define a budget later on.
-With the right solutions, construction professionals can generate accurate QTOs quickly and efficiently.
+As we have explained, a construction quantity takeoff involves reviewing project design documents to extract quantities of materials and labor to estimate costs and define a budget later on.
+With the right solutions, building professionals can generate accurate QTOs quickly and efficiently.
 However, the process involves many stages, and even the best software can’t help if key considerations are not accounted for.

-Below, we’ll discuss some essential best practices to ensure the process is successful.
+Below, we’ll discuss some essential best practices to ensure success.

 Gather the input